- 1 Launch And Pray “Optimization.”

 - What would make them drop what they’re doing and look at your ad?

-The whole goal of your ad creative is to capture the attention of the visitor, and they get them interested in what you have to offer.
+The whole goal of your ad creative is to capture the attention of the visitor and get them interested in what you have to offer.

 If they show that initial interest, you then have to seal the deal by the use of your landing page.